contao/docs/docs/dev/framework/jobs.md

 // Injected via dependency injection public function __construct(private Jobs $jobs) {}

-// Create a job for the current backend user if logged in, otherwise it's a system job automatically
+// Create a job for the current back end user if logged in, otherwise it's a system job automatically
 $job = $this->jobs->createJob('data_export');

 // Create a job owned by the system and list it also for other users